10 Kaikoura Must-Dos

 6. admire the seabirds

 Where sea life thrives so do sea birds!
 Kaikoura is no exception.
 Amongst many species, the huge royal albatross are everywhere on the shore for the pleasure of any wildlife fan.
+For a more close encounter, join an albatross boat tour.

 7. Dive or snorkel

 If you do have some extra time in Kaikoura, you’ll realise that the locals only stay on land to work, eat and drink.
 Any spare minute will be spent on or in the water, often involving snorkelling or scuba diving.
 You can even fish for paua to combine scuba diving and souvenir shopping.
+Consider these 11 Places to Scuba Dive in New Zealand too.

 8. Treat yourself to a Whale watching experience